tusharnankani/Swadeshi/README.md

 ## Tech Stack
 - Frontend
 	- HTML5
 	- CSS3
 	- Vanilla JavaScript

 - Backend
 	- Node.js (Express.js)

 - Database
 	- MongoDB

-### For the Live Demo, click [here.](https://tusharnankani.github.io/Swadeshi/)
+### For the Live Demo, click [here](https://tusharnankani.github.io/Swadeshi/).

-* We haven't used any tool for OTP.
-Since, this is a prototype, the OTP message isn't sent to the number.
-Instead, a random 4 digit number is generated on the Console (on the website deployed) [`Ctrl + Shift + i`]
+- The live demo replicates the behavior of the site without the need for a real server.
+Instead, there is a mock server that is implemented in client side JavaScript, using `localStorage` as the database.
+- Please refer to [`frontend/mock-server.js`](frontend/mock-server.js) if you are curious about how the mock server is implemented.
+- To get a better understanding of how the site works, please open the developer console (<kbd>Ctrl</kbd> + <kbd>Shift</kbd> + <kbd>J</kbd>).
+  The live demo logs a lot of details like network requests, responses and messages to the browser console.
+- The database can be inspected directly from the console by typing `Database.tables`.
+  When the page is unloaded, the database is saved to `localStorage` with the key `database`.
+You can access this with `localStorage.database`.
+- Since this is just a prototype, there isn't any real OTP integration.
+  If you run the server locally, then the OTP will be generated and logged to the server output.
+  If you view the live demo then the OTP will be displayed as an alert and also logged to the browser console.

 ## Logo
-* The *wheat* represents *farmer's pride*, and green around the wheat represents the *indian fields.*
+* The *wheat* represents *farmer's pride*, and green around the wheat represents the *Indian fields.*
 <img src = "frontend/logo.svg" alt = "Logo of a bushel of wheat, in a green circle" width = "128" height = "128" />

 ## Landing page flow